Thursday, 21 June 2012

 I would happily consent to an NHS approved employee looking at my patient records.

-Some people will say that this could be an infringement of my civil liberties yet anyone who purchases anything from the Internet will suddenly see further recommendations for similar goods appear in pop-up windows or as inserts in other regularly visited sites.
+Some people will say that this could be an infringement of my civil liberties for someone to look at my records yet anyone who purchases anything from the Internet will suddenly see further recommendations for similar goods appear in pop-up windows or as inserts in other regularly visited sites.

 Certain large supermarkets already give us special offers on our favourite items.
-Insurance Companies who ask our mother's maiden name are most likely building our family trees as I write.
+Insurance Companies who ask our mother's maiden name are more than likely building our family trees as I write.

-I am not suggesting that we adopt the same commercial practices yet the elements of customer choice, meeting customer need and being responsive to demand must be given higher priorities.
-This is especially true if we want to have best evidenced based treatments and care delivered.
+I am not suggesting that we adopt the same dreadful commercial practices yet the elements of customer choice, meeting customer need and being responsive to demand must be given higher priorities.
+This is especially true if we want to have best evidenced based treatments and care delivered in our homes and clinics.

 So, if I am willing to express my interests and needs I should expect to receive information about research in general, about studies that are particularly relevant.
 I should similarly expect to receive the results of any trial in which I participate.
 All information must be in language that is generally understandable by members of the public.